 That said, in the western world, we’re all too familiar with turning our noses up to drastic dietary changes.
 The thought of edible bugs is no different, activating everyone’s inner food critic.

 On the bright side, countless countries already consume insects, and have done since the dawn of time.
-Thailand, Mexico, and Japan, amongst others, all enjoy these meaty morsels.
-They include mealworms, caterpillars, crickets, and termites within their regular diets, setting an admirable example for the western world.
+Some countries that eat insects include Thailand, Mexico, and Japan, amongst others, including mealworms, caterpillars, crickets, and termites within their regular diets, setting an admirable example for the western world.

 With a projected world population increase of 2 billion by 2050, western conservationists, governments, and the general public are exploring new avenues of protein food sources.
-So, could eating bugs in the future be on the cards?
+To discover how to harness growing consumer trends, like this, get your FREE tickets to the Leisure F&B Expo but, for now, could eating bugs in the future be on the cards?